thednp/kute.js/README.md

 * like mentioned above, for IE8 <code>zoom</code> is used for <code>transform: scale(0.5)</code>, it's not perfect as the object moves from it's floating point to the middle, and some left & top adjustments can be done, but to keep it simple and performance driven, I leave it as is, it's better than nothing.

 # Browser Support
 Since most modern browsers can handle pretty much everything, legacy browsers need some help, so give them <a href="https://cdn.polyfill.io/v1/docs/">polyfills.io</a>.
+Also kute.js needs to know when doing stuff for IE9- like my other scripts here, I highy recommend <a href="http://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/">Paul Irish's conditional stylesheets</a> guides.

 # Demo
 coming soon..